 On the other hand, you can reclaim the input VAT incurred if the directors and partners attend an annual staff party alongside other employees.
 HMRC’s guidance here is, `we accept that the tax is input tax, and we do not block it from recovery.’

 When you hold an annual event, as is the case with all other business expenses that you incur, please make sure that you obtain a receipt.

 Our VAT guide gives a more in-depth view on VAT. for contractors and small business owners.

 We are sure you will agree that an event or events throughout the year are crucial to motivating your staff.
 Also, this is an excellent way to improve your staff’s morale.
-Your annual event or office Christmas party is also an excellent way to let your hair down and should be a day or night to remember.
-Indeed, this will come after the daily stresses of work.
-If the combined total cost is within the £150 exemption, including VAT, and is available to all employees, you can also claim for the VAT element for staff.
+Your annual event or office Xmas party is also an excellent way to let your hair down and should be a day or night to remember.
+Indeed, the staff Christmas party or event you hold will come after the daily stresses of work.
+If the combined total cost is within the £150 exemption, including VAT, and is available to all employees, you can also claim the VAT element for staff.
 Please refer to VAT Notice 700 65 for guidance on the VAT element.